Morning sun rising over the horizon from behind the patches of clouds presents a phantasmagoria.

 The sun is essential for life on Earth, symbolising energy and vitality.
+Sun the source of life is a phrase that captures its fundamental role in our existence.
 In the Sanatan tradition, it is worshipped as a deity, notably with the story of Lord Hanuman, who mistakenly swallowed it, causing darkness until he released it.
-The sun’s beauty is celebrated in various cultures, from stunning morning views to the captivating hues of sunset.
+The sunโs beauty is celebrated in various cultures, from stunning morning views to the captivating hues of sunset.
 It inspires hope and optimism, urging action and clarity.
-Revered with names like Bhāskar and Āditya, its rays sustain life and are a source of positivity.
+Revered with names like Bhฤskar and ฤditya, its rays sustain life and are a source of positivity.
 The sun is a vital life force for all.

 Sun, the eternal source of energy and vigour, is the linchpin of life on the beautiful and vibrant planet Earth.
 It looks majestic when seen in the morning, while it rises up in the sky and looks appreciatively stunning with the grace of an anchorite, while it sets beyond the horizon in the evening.

-In Sanatan tradition, the sun is God who rides on a blazing chariot driven by seven steeds.
+In the Sanatan tradition, the sun is God who rides on a blazing chariot driven by seven steeds.
 During his childhood, Lord Hanuman, often referred to as the monkey god, mistakenly swallowed the sun, believing it to be a ripe fruit.
 The whole world plunged into deep darkness, and life became impossible.
 Gods and demigods prayed to Hanuman to release the sun for the broader advantage of humanity and save the earth.
 Mahaveer Hanuman graciously released the sun.
 The story narrates the vital power of the sun.
+(Hindu Mythology)

 The setting sun presents a spectacular view.
 The scattering of light creates a distinct pinkish hue in the blue sky.
 As it goes down the horizon, light bears a unique golden hue.
 It is the “Golden period” that gives an excellent touch to Nature.
 Silhouetted trees or objects look stunningly beautiful, adding a unique dimension to Nature.